-So just before Christmas I called around our local horse riding centres and asked how we could go about getting them in the saddle.
+So I called around our local horse riding centres and asked how we could go about getting them in the saddle, just for a try.

-It was a damp and drizzly day when we went to the stables, but that didn’t daunt the enthusiasm of Ms5 and Rusty Rocket at all.
+It was a damp and drizzly day when we went to the stables, but that didn’t daunt the enthusiasm of the kids, who were five at the time.

 The advice from our local stables was that the twins start just with a simple pony ride, being led around by me on a pony which was ‘as safe as a comfy sofa.’

 So they were hoisted aboard a very pretty pony and I led them around the riding school for 15 minutes only.
 That was plenty for them.